 Invent a Referral Culture

 No matter how successful you are at training or at selling training, you will experience churn.
 Clients will inevitably leave your business.
-Perhaps they’ve outgrown your expertise, grown bored with your methods, moving away, or no longer trust you.
+Perhaps they’ve outgrown your expertise, grown bored with your methods, are moving away, or have unspoken concerns about you or your methods.

 The solution to churn is not to eliminate churn, but to embrace it with inventing a culture of referrals among your clients and community.

-There’s a big difference between have a referral culture, versus having a system such as just handing out gift cards and asking every now and then.
+There’s a big difference between having a referral culture, versus having a system such as just handing out gift cards and asking every now and then.

-Keep in mind what your referral request is really asking as well, “can you refer me to a friend or family member while adequately explaining what I do in a way they’ll buy and in return you’ll receive a small amount of compensation you probably won’t care about?
+Keep in mind what your referral request is really asking, “can you refer me to a friend or family member while adequately explaining what I do in a way they’ll buy and in return you’ll receive a small amount of compensation you probably won’t care about?
 By the way, I hope it doesn’t go south and ruin your relationship and feel super weird.”

 So instead, empower your clients to feel confident about referring you business and invent a culture in your business around referring.